teamclouday/AndroidMic/android-mic-rs/README.md

 experimental project written in Rust

-backend for Widows and Linux
+backend for Widows and Linux.
+Technically, the code could run on Android

+supported
-support only UDP
+- UDP
+- TCP

 how to build